 .Net is a popular software framework by Microsoft that allows for applications to be written in a wide variety of languages.
 It is reliable and gives the developer full control over the project.
 If you are looking to implement a .Net solution for your software needs you may be wondering how do you find a talented .Net developer.

 Hiring the right developer can be a difficult process as you want to find someone talented and who can understand your needs.
 It is certainly not as easy as simply looking through a bunch of resumes.
-You will want to interview the developers and asses their skills in regards to development and communication.
+You will want to interview the developers and assess their skills in regard to development and communication.

 If you are not super familiar with .Net or just want to be certain you are asking all the questions you can before hiring someone then this article is for you.
 We’ve compiled a series of questions that you should ask when it comes to finding the right .Net developer for your company.